ShareTimes/ShareTimesApp/README.md

 ---

-A portrait screenshot of the full article content with the Facebook share button<br>
+A portrait screenshot of the full article content with the Facebook share button and Follow buttond<br>
-and Follow button
 <img src="screenshots/3.png" height="400px" />

 ---